Smartsheet Onboarding #3: Working with your team in Smartsheet

 Add or delete rows Anyone shared as Editor or above

-Change column structure (add, rename, delete columns) Sheet Admin only — do not do this without guidance
+Change column structure (add, rename, delete columns) Sheet Admin only.
+Do not do this without guidance.

-Edit or disable automations Sheet Admin only — do not do this without guidance
+Edit or disable automations Sheet Admin only.
+Do not do this without guidance.

 Modify dashboard layout or widgets Sheet Admin only